aymericcapitaine/aymericcapitaine.github.io/_pages/about.md

 You can reach me at *firstname 'dot' lastname 'at' polytechnique 'dot' edu*.

-**I am currently looking for postdoctoral opportunities.
+**I am currently looking for a postdoctoral or research scientist position.
 Do not hesitate to reach out !**

 Preprints.
 ======